mrdja026/image_analyzer/README.md

 ---

-### Revisit the Vision Model Heist:
+### Revisit the Vision Model Heist: There are good and bad but this is not the way to go.
+Deprecated left for history reasons

-- [ ] Monitor llama.cpp and optimum: Keep a close eye on the GitHub repositories for these tools.
+- [X] Monitor llama.cpp and optimum: Keep a close eye on the GitHub repositories for these tools.
 Look for updates, new conversion scripts, or explicit mentions of support for models like Florence-2. there are multiple versions of llama.cpp, like unsloth llama.cpp, gerganov something llama.cpp llama server, investigate ghat

-- [ ] Re-attempt the LLaVA-NeXT conversion: My previous attempt failed due to a simple command error.
+- [X] Re-attempt the LLaVA-NeXT conversion: My previous attempt failed due to a simple command error.
 The plan to convert llava-hf/llava-v1.6-mistral-7b-hf is still viable and represents the next major skill-up: handling models with a separate "vision projector."

-- [ ] Investigate Alternative Converters: Research if the community has developed new, specialized tools for converting these exotic vision architectures to GGUF. (unsloth heros)
+- [X] Investigate Alternative Converters: Research if the community has developed new, specialized tools for converting these exotic vision architectures to GGUF. (unsloth heros)

 ### TODO